Romea/cropcraft/doc/add_assets.md

 The folder is organized as follows:

-* `plants` contains sub-folders corresponding to different type of plants you can use for the `plant_type` parameter of the beds in the configuration file
+* `plants` contains sub-folders corresponding to different type of plants you can use for the `plant_type` parameter of the beds and the weeds in the configuration file
 * `stones` contains models used by the `stones` block of the configuration file
 * `textures` contains the texture file of the ground
 * `weeds` contains sub-folders corresponding to different type of weeds you can use for the